- Crime (C)

 Sexual abuse of children

 In Colombia, engaging in sexual activities with individuals under the age of 18 is illegal.
-Violators, regardless of whether they were aware of the individual's age, can face severe legal consequences, including lengthy prison sentences.
+Violators, regardless of whether they were aware of the individual's age, can face severe legal consequences, including long prison sentences.

 Customs regulations

-There is a currency limit of $10,000 USD on entry and exit.
+There is a currency limit of 10,000 USD on entry and exit.
 You must declare anything above this value and prove the legal source of the funds.

 You must follow local laws: